-- Transfer of Control Commands-DD, GD, QT, SR, RT These commands affect the sequence of execution; the next statement to be executed is not the next sequential statement in the WPL program.
-Commands that cause a WPL program to start and end are included here. - Output Commands-display commands are PR, IN, ND, YD -print commands are NP, CP These commands allow the program to display messages, print documents, and turn the text buffer display on and off. - Numeric Variable Commands-SX, SY, SZ These commands are used to set integer variables and change them by addition and subtraction. - String Variable Commands-AS, CS, LS These commands are used to set string variables, compare two strings, and load a specified string from a file.
+- Transfer of Control Commands-D0, G0, QT, SR, RT These commands affect the sequence of execution; the next statement to be executed is not the next sequential statement in the WPL program.
+Commands that cause a WPL program to start and end are included here. - Output Commands-PR, IN, ND, YD, NP, CP These commands allow the program to display messages, print documents, and turn the text buffer display on and off. - Numeric Variable Commands-SX, SY, SZ These commands are used to set integer variables and change them by addition and subtraction. - String Variable Commands-AS, CS, LS These commands are used to set string variables, compare two strings, and load a specified string from a file.